deep-goyal/SushiScroll/README.md

 ## License

-This project is licensed under
+This project is licensed under the BSD-3-Clause.
+See `LICENSE.txt` for more information.

 ## Acknowledgments